jthack/hydeout/_posts/2022-10-31-everyone-is-wrong-about-twitter.md

 ### Different Settings

 The second biggest factor in a person's twitter experience is their configuration and usage of its settings.
 - Do you mute or block others?
-If so, they are less likely to be bothered by the same people.
+If so, you are less likely to be bothered by the same people.
 - Do you mute words or phrases which might trigger them?
-If so, they're are probably more likely to be having a pleasant experience on twitter.
+If so, you're are probably more likely to be having a pleasant experience on twitter.
 - Do you use the default "Home" algorithm or the "Latest Tweets" setting?
 - Do you use dark mode?